ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 - [Archiving and Data Transfer](https://docs.archer2.ac.uk/user-guide/data/#archiving-and-data-transfer)

-You may also be able to access the [VAST RDF service]() to store data beyond the lifetime of ARCHER2 for use on other UK national HPC facilities.
+You may also be able to access the *Research Data Storage (RDS)* system to store data beyond the lifetime of ARCHER2 for use on other UK national HPC facilities.
+We will add more information here as it becomes available.

 If you have any questions about transferring data, please [contact the ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html).